narthur/uvi-finder/README.md

 ## PR Comment Format

-The action maintains a comment in your PR that looks like this:
+When run on a pull request, the action maintains a comment that looks like this:

 ```markdown
 ## User-Visible Improvements